 - Read (Current Book)

-Determine Required Zones
+Determine Your Required Zones

 - A computer work area – MY DESK

-- A mobile photograph area – I take photos on my dining room table, because the light is best there, but I don’t want to keep my supplies in the dining room, so I need a separate place to store my photograph supplies that is easily moved back and forth from the storage area (probably my office) to the dining room.
+- A MOBILE photograph area – I take photos on my dining room table, because the light is best there, but I don’t want to keep my supplies in the dining room, so I need a separate place to store my photograph supplies that is easily moved back and forth from the storage area (probably my office) to the dining room.

 Obviously, I keep my phone with me most of the time.
-I refer to my PowerSheets throughout the work day, but I also need it for my morning yoga/goal session.
+I refer to my PowerSheets throughout the work day, but I also need them for my morning yoga/goal session.

 Create Your Office Zones

-Lay out your plan and jump in.
-If you have a major overhaul to complete or if you want to make a detailed plan, I have a printable project planner that might come in handy.
-Snag one of your very own in this post under #6!
+Whether you have a major overhaul to complete or if you’d just like to make a detailed plan, I have a printable project planner that might come in handy.
+Snag it HERE!

 A Note on Small Office Spaces

-Instead of areas of your office, your zones might be areas of your desk like your drawers or the vertical space above your desk (i.e. shelves and the bins that you store on the shelves).
+Instead of areas of your office, your zones might be areas of your desk.
+This could include your drawers or the vertical space above your desk (i.e. shelves and the bins that you store on the shelves).

 A word of caution: You’ll need to be very discerning with the number of supplies required for each office zone if you have a very small space.
 But it can be done, and you’ll be more organized and productive as a result of the time and effort.